|E-mail:||email@example.com [note, this differs from the email address posted on my website]|

 This course covers economic approaches to environmental and natural resource problems.
 In this course we will investigate the interaction between economic decisions made by firms or consumers and the environment.
 The main topic areas are as follows:

-We start by focusing on using economics to describing and fixing environmental problems.
 We analyze various regulatory approaches to address environmental problems (e.g. standards, market-based incentives) and discuss the relative economic efficiency of those approaches.
 We will also briefly discuss current U.S. environmental regulatory approaches.
 After tackling environmental air pollution problems, we will turn to natural resource regulation (fisheries).

 - Climate Change